Director of Spiritual Care & Clinical Supervisor at Kaiser Permanente

 Consulting Diplomate Supervisors

 Raymond has been a clinical pastoral supervisor and psychotherapist since 1969 in general hospital and psychiatric institutions.
-For 15 years, until 2007, he was Director of Pastoral Care at New York Presbyterian Hospital, the teaching hospital of Columbia and Cornell Universities.
-He has directed clinical pastoral education programs at St. Luke’s Episcopal Hospital, Houston, Texas, Central State Hospital, Milledgeville, Georgia, New York Methodist Hospital, Roanoke (VA) Mental Health Center, Episcopal Health Services of Long Island, and Robert Wood Johnson University Hospital, New Brunswick, NJ.
+For 15 years, until his retirement in 2007, he was Director of Pastoral Care at New York Presbyterian Hospital, the teaching hospital of Columbia and Cornell Universities.
+He has directed clinical pastoral training programs in Texas, Georgia, Virginia, and at Robert Wood Johnson University Hospital in New Brunswick, NJ.

 He holds a B.A. from Boston University, M.Div. from Union Theological Seminary (Richmond), an S.T.M from University of the South, and the D.Min. degree from New York Theological Seminary.

 Raymond is the author of Recovery of Soul: A History and Memoir of the ClinicalPastoral Movement (2017), Nine Clinical Cases: The Soul of Pastoral Care and Counseling (2015), Nine More Clinical Cases: Cases: Case Studies in Clinical Pastoral Care, Counseling and Psychotherapy (2020), The Poisoning of Eros: Sexual Values in Conflict (1989), and Sexual Liberation: The Scandal of Christendom (2007).
 He is also the editor and co-author of a book is on the famous Bubble Boy case, Bursting the Bubble (2019), where he was the chaplain.
 He has published in The Annals of Behavioral Medicine, the Journal of the American Medical Association (JAMA), Journal of Religion and Health, Christianity and Crisis, The Christian Century, Journal of Pastoral Care and Counseling, The New York Times, Boston Globe, Baltimore Sun, Washington Post, and elsewhere.

-The Reverend Dr. William C Scar is founding diplomate in pastoral psychotherapy of the Nautilus Pacific Chapter and the current president (2015-17) of the College of Pastoral Supervision and Psychotherapy.
+The Reverend Dr. William C. Scar, DMin, is founding diplomate in pastoral psychotherapy of the Nautilus Pacific Chapter and the past president (2015-17) of the College of Pastoral Supervision and Psychotherapy.